adversary-org/foad/docs/usage.rst

 One thing to be careful of here, however, is that some output exceeds the 140 character limit on Twitter and the basic script does not include message length checks.
 Note that there is an archive which includes scripts specifically designed for use with foad.py, these functions will be returned as part of the switch to using argparse.

-See the `Twython Tools GitHub site <https://github.com/adversary-org/twython-tools>`_ for more details.
+See the `Twython Tools repository <https://github.com/adversary-org/twython-tools>`__ on GitHub for more details.